Virtualization Services for your business

-There are a few types of virtualization: data virtualization, desktop virtualization, server virtualization, operating system virtualization, and network functions virtualization.
+There are five types of virtualization: data virtualization, desktop virtualization, server virtualization, operating system virtualization, and network functions virtualization.

 Data virtualization allows companies to treat data as a dynamic supply- providing processing capabilities that can bring together data from multiple sources, easily accommodate new data sources, and transform data accordingly to user needs.

 Desktop virtualization allows a central administrator to deploy simulated desktop environments to hundreds of physical machines at once.

 Server virtualization allows servers to process a high volume of specific tasks well so other computers can do a variety of other tasks.
 Virtualization lets it do more of those specific functions and involves partitioning it so that the components can be used to serve multiple functions.

 Operating system virtualization happens at the kernel-the central task managers of operating systems.
 Enterprises can also push virtual operating systems to computers which helps businesses in a variety of ways.
 First, it reduces bulk hardware costs, since the computers don’t require such high out-of-the-box capabilities.
 Next, it increases security, since all virtual instances can be monitored and isolated.
 Lastly, it limits time spent on IT services like software updates.

 Network function virtualization(NFV)

 NFV separates a network’s key functions so they can be distributed among environments.